Tuatara-VFX/TFlow/README.md

 - Input Downsample (red)

   Increase this value to reduce the input size before generating motion vectors.
-This will reduce the processing speed and the overall quality.
+This will increase the processing speed and reduce the overall quality.
   We recommend to increase this value only if the input size is higher than 2048x2048.

 - Output Downsample (green)